 Details Supervised Job Search (SJS)

-Summary of the State guidelines implementing
+Summary of the State guidelines implementing SJS

-SJS

 Direct link

 Target population

 Criteria for participation

 Geographic area

 E&T providers

 Projected annual

 participation

 Estimated annual

 component costs

 Table G.II.
-Non-Education, Non-Work Component Details: Job Search Training

-Details Job Search Training (JST) Decement on of the Description of the component Job Skills Training enhances job readiness, through training or education of job skills required by an employer to provide an individual with the ability to obtain employment.
-Job readiness activities may include but are not limited to the following: Job Skills assessment Resume writing Interviewing techniques Soft skills classes (Such as: self-image development of appropriate work behavior and attitudes) This component centers on pre-employment training to remove barriers from employment to directly enhance the employability of participants.
+Non-Education, Non-Work Component Details: Job Search Training readiness activities may include but are not limited to the following: barriers from employment to directly enhance the employability of participants.
 JST is a non-qualifying component.
 The participant will participate in 20 hours of allowable SNAP E&T activities per week or 80 hours in a 30-day period not to exceed 120 hours in any one month.
 Target population Montana's target population is SNAP E&T participants who are work ready and need to enhance soft skills to secure unsubsidized employment.
 Criteria for participation Need soft skill development and in order to prepare for participant's continued job search.
 Geographic area All Montana SNAP E&T providers will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties will be provided statewide by Maximus.
+Starting 6/1/25 E&T this component will also be available in Ravalli, Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
 E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge, Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
-Maximus has two subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead County.
-Projected annual participation 400 Estimated annual component costs \$401,200
+Starting 6/1/25 this E&T component will also be available in Ravalli County.
+Maximus has three subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead Counties.
+Starting 6/1/2025 District 6 Human Resource Development Council (HRDC6) will provide this component in Fergus, Petroleum,